Human rights in Algeria: Basic rights

 Discrimination based on birth, race, gender, and a number of other attributes is illegal, although women, in particular, face considerable and systemic discrimination.

 Although it is unconstitutional, the government monitors the communications of its political opponents, the news media, human-rights organizations, and terrorist suspects.
 Homes are searched without warrants.
 The constitution also guarantees freedom of speech and of the press, but with various caveats.
 Public comments about the conduct of government forces during the 1990s are illegal, as are criticism of Islam, speech that insults government leaders, or anything that threatens "national unity" or offends against "individual dignity".

 Pressure is exerted by the government on the news media, largely by arresting journalists for defamation, which is defined broadly and punished harshly under Algerian law.
 Self-censorship by some journalists is common, although other journalists do not hesitate to criticize the government openly.
 Radio and TV, which are entirely state-owned, provide slanted coverage and deny access to opponents of the regime.
 Most newspapers are printed at government-owned presses, and the regime uses this fact to exert influence on editors and reporters.
 It also exerts influence by wielding the power of the government-owned advertising company to place or not place ads in various publications.

 Internet access is usually not a problem, although the government monitors e-mail accounts and chat rooms.
 Academic conferences and the like are sometimes subject to governmental interference, with visas sometimes being denied to foreign scholars who have been invited to participate in such events.

-Algerian academics require official approval before attending conferences abroad, and are often denied that approval.
+In the past, Algerian academics have needed official approval before attending conferences abroad, and are often denied that approval.

 Though Algeria's constitution guarantees freedom of worship, it also declares Islam the state religion and prohibits activities incompatible with Islamic morals, and in reality religious liberty for non-Muslims is limited by a number of laws and practices.
 Registering non-Muslim groups is difficult, proselytizing is punishable by up to three years in jail, and Christian groups often have trouble obtaining visas, although this last problem has apparently eased in recent years.
 The Protestant Church of Algeria has been particularly targeted, with eighteen of their churches shut down between November, 2017 and October, 2019.
 This casts doubt on the state of religious freedom in Algeria.
 In general, non-Muslims are socially tolerated, but some discrimination and abuse exists, and many Christians keep a low profile.

 Although the rights of assembly and of association are guaranteed by the constitution, they are severely curtailed in practice.
 Demonstrations have been banned in Algiers since 2000.
 Permits are required for public meetings, and are often difficult to obtain.
 Official approval is required in order to form political parties and many other types of organizations, such as NGOs.